hrdwdmrbl/AutoEmail/README.md

 ## Knowledge File

-The knowledge file (`knowledge.txt` by default) contains information used to inform the AI responses.
+The knowledge file (`knowledge.md` by default) contains information used to inform the AI responses.
 Edit this file to include:

 - Company information
 - Product details